Turtle soup: United States

 In the United States, turtle soup is a heavy, brown soup with an appearance similar to thick meat gravy.
 The common snapping turtle has long been the principal species used for turtle soup.
 In this case, the soup is also referred to as bookbinder soup, snapper turtle soup, or simply snapper soup (not to be confused with red snapper soup, which is made from the fish red snapper).
 In the Chesapeake Bay, the diamondback terrapin was long the species exploited in turtle soup manufacture.
 Canneries processed and exported tons of product until the turtle populations collapsed.
 Similarly in the San Francisco Bay, the Pacific pond turtle was the base of a minor industry with the canned product sent to eastern markets by rail.

-Whereas turtle soup was a royal delicacy in Europe, during the colonial period, colonists fed these abundant and easily captured animals to servants, slaves, and livestock.
-Eventually, slaves protested their terrapin-heavy diets and sought to mandate that terrapin be served no more than three times per week.
+Although turtle soup was considered a delicacy in Europe, during the colonial period, colonists fed these abundant and easily captured animals to servants, slaves, and livestock.

 The 27th U.S. president, William Howard Taft, hired a chef at the White House for the specific purpose of preparing turtle soup.

 As of 2016, various dishes made using turtle, including turtle soup, were served by a restaurant in Minnesota, mostly during Lent.
 The owner said that it was primarily older customers who had previously eaten turtle who ordered the turtle dishes; younger diners are much less interested.